danielbodnar/awesome-stars/BY-LANG.md

 - [pipelight/pipelight](https://github.com/pipelight/pipelight) - Tiny automation pipelines.
 Bring CI/CD to the smallest projects.
 Self-hosted, Lightweight, CLI only.
 - [jasonjmcghee/plock](https://github.com/jasonjmcghee/plock) - From anywhere you can type, query and stream the output of an LLM or any other script
 - [Hyde46/hoard](https://github.com/Hyde46/hoard) - cli command organizer written in rust
-- [YiNNx/cmd-wrapped](https://github.com/YiNNx/cmd-wrapped) - A Rust-Based Shell History Analyzer
+- [YiNNx/cmd-wrapped](https://github.com/YiNNx/cmd-wrapped) - 👩‍💻 Rust-Based Shell History Analyzer
 - [rossmacarthur/sheldon](https://github.com/rossmacarthur/sheldon) - :bowtie: Fast, configurable, shell plugin manager
 - [ashuio/shavee](https://github.com/ashuio/shavee) - shavee is a Program to automatically decrypt and mount ZFS datasets using Yubikey HMAC as 2FA or any File on USB/SFTP/HTTPS drive with support for PAM to auto mount home directories.
 - [rust-cross/cargo-zigbuild](https://github.com/rust-cross/cargo-zigbuild) - Compile Cargo project with zig as linker